- About ABC

 Condom catheters are external male urinary incontinence devices.
 The catheter is worn on the penis, just like a condom.
 The condom part is connected to the drainage bag, in which the urine is collected.
 Condom catheters are one-time use with a wear time of up to 24 hours.
 Condom catheters are generally considered to be easy to use, since they are simply rolled onto the penis.
 Before the condom is rolled on, the penis should be dry and the pubic hair should be trimmed to prevent any discomfort.

 Size and design

 Manufacturers design the drainage bags for condom catheters in different sizes to accommodate the activity level of the individual.
 For active men, there are small drainage bags available, that could be attached to the upper thigh with straps.
 This bag is usually quite discreet and it can be emptied easily.
-Larger bags are usually used at home and are placed on the floor beside the patient or attached to the bottom of the patient.

 Occasionally, the adhesive used to attach the condom catheter may result in irritation to the penis shaft.
 In this case, the condom catheter should be removed until the irritation is completely gone.
 During this time, the individual may use urinary incontinence pads or underwear.
 To prevent urine irritation on the skin, these pads should be renewed on a regular basis.